mxochicale/rami-icra2023/poster/README.md

 ## Social media messages
 ### twitter

-Happy to share our poster and abstract for
+Excited to present "Towards a Simple Framework of Skill Transfer Learning for Robotic Ultrasound-guidance Procedures" at the RAMI #ICRA2023 workshop

-Presenting
+@ieee_ras_icra

-"Towards a Simple Framework of Skill Transfer Learning for Robotic Ultrasound-guidance Procedures" at the RAMI #ICRA2023 workshop @ieee_ras_icra
+Thanks to Tsz Yan (Goosie) Leung for her excellent contributions

-Our work is available at https://github.com/mxochicale/rami-icra2023 Thanks to Tsz Yan Leung for her excellent contributions
+Our work is available at https://github.com/mxochicale/rami-icra2023

 ### LinkedIn